openenergymonitor/guide/source/setup/index.markdown

 The OpenEnergyMonitor system  has the capability to monitor electrical energy use / generation, temperature and humidity.

+This is an example to demo how users can edit the guide

 The system is made up of five main units.
 These can be assembled and configured to work for a variety of [applications](/applications).
 The system is fully open-source, both hardware and software.
 All hardware is based on the [Arduino](http://www.arduino.cc/) and [Raspberry Pi](http://raspberrypi.org) platforms.

 Documentation on everything from AC theory to sensor circuit design and application programming is available in the [Resources](https://openenergymonitor.org/emon/buildingblocks) section.